Generalized Einstein Relations between Absorption and Emission Spectra in the Electric-Dipole Approximation: Discussion

-In practice, the restriction that the dispersive medium be ``approximately transparent'' requires only that absorptive losses be small over a distance of one wavelength, not that the absorbance be small over the sample length.
-The single-molecule results can be practically applied to the homogeneously broadened spectra of solutions that are sufficiently dilute to prevent energy transfer during the excited state lifetime.
+For homogeneously broadened absorption and stimulated emission spectra, solutions are ``sufficiently dilute'' if they practically eliminate chemical (e.g. aggregation), quantum statistical, and electromagnetic (e.g. transition dipole) couplings that shift levels or alter transition dipole moments.
 Here, the relevant timescale for distinguishing between homogeneous and inhomogeneous broadening is the excited state lifetime.
 In these circumstances, the macroscopic absorption spectra in Eq. (\ref{eqBL}) are connected to transition cross sections and dipole-strength spectra through Eq. (\ref{eq68}) or (\ref{sigd2NMeq}).

 The equilibrium spontaneous emission connection to absorption in Eq. (\ref{eq33d}) is also approximately applicable to non-equilibrium photoluminescence when thermal quasi-equilibrium within the upper band is obtained on a timescale much faster than the upper band lifetime (thus making the photoluminescence lineshape independent of the excitation wavelength\cite{RN1736,RN3239}).
+In addition to the ``sufficiently dilute'' criteria for stimulated transitions, practical application of the single-molecule results to luminescence requires concentrations far below\cite{RN2971} the ``critical concentration'' given by Eq.
+(20) of ref. \onlinecite{RN1111} to limit energy transfer during the excited state lifetime.
 The derivation of the generalized Einstein relations does not rely on the adiabatic or Born-Oppenheimer approximation, but the condition for applicability to non-equilibrium photoluminescence requires an analogous separation of fast intraband \textit{vs.} slow interband relaxation timescales.
 For example, groups of molecular electronic states that are rapidly coupled together by non-adiabatic processes should be lumped together into a single band.

 The rigorous derivation of Eq. (\ref{eq14d}) between dipole-strength spectra for stimulated forward and reverse transitions (e.g. absorption and stimulated emission) also depends on time-reversal invariance, and thus excludes rotating systems and systems in static external magnetic fields.
 However, if the \textit{ad hoc} hypothesis of Eq. (\ref{rGER}) is correct, then this restriction to time-reversal invariant systems is not essential and Eq. (\ref{eqPROTObGER}) would be applicable to steady-state Boltzmann distributions for systems lacking time-reversal invariance.